🎯 What is prompt engineering?

 - Focus on concrete benefits

-- Include 3 case studies with numbers
+- Include 3 customer case studies with figures

-- End with an open question"
+- End with an open-ended question"

 🔄 The Iteration Cycle